EtienneLamoureux/TQVaultAE/README.md

 The difference you see is simply due to the way stats are generated in Titan Quest: each item has base stats and a unique seed that modifies those stats.
 TQVaultAE only displays the base stats (and not the modifications due to the RNG).*

+**Q. I have this game as a stand-alone (i.e. not through Steam or GOG).
+How can I make TQVaultAE work?**

+*A. Navigate the the installation folder of TQVaultAE.
+Open `TQVaultAE.exe.config` in a text editor.
+Search for `AutoDetectGamePath`.
+Set its value to `False`.
+Open TQVaultAE.
+Click the configure button (top-left).
+Manually set your game path.*

+**Q. Does TQVaultAE work with the Immortal Throne expansion?**

+*A. Yes*

+**Q. Does TQVaultAE work with the Ragnarok expansion?**

+*A. Yes*

+**Q. Can I still earn achievements while using TQVaultAE?**

+*A. Yes*

 **Q. I have a problem not listed here.
 What can I do?**

 *A. There are several things you can do:*
 - *Close TQVaultAE and open it up again.
-It may fix your problem.*
+It may fix your problem*
 - *Look up if your problem is featured in [TQVault's documentation](https://github.com/EtienneLamoureux/TQVaultAE/blob/master/documentation/TQVault%20common%20issues.pdf)*
 - *Create an issue in [our issue tracking board](https://github.com/EtienneLamoureux/TQVaultAE/issues)*